MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decomposefunction.md

 **More about series decomposition**

-This method is usually applied to time series of metrics expected to manifest periodic and/or trend behavior in order to either forecast future metric values and/or detect anomalous values.
+This method is usually applied to time series of metrics expected to manifest periodic and/or trend behavior.
+You can use the method to  forecast future metric values and/or detect anomalous values.
 The implicit assumption of this regression process is that apart from seasonal and trend behavior, the time series is stochastic and randomly distributed.
-We can forecast future metric values from the seasonal and trend components (ignoring the residual part), while we can detect anomalous values based on outlier detection on the residual part only.
-Further details can be found in the [Time Series Decomposition chapter](https://www.otexts.org/fpp/6) of this great book.
+Forecast future metric values from the seasonal and trend components while ignoring the residual part.
+Detect anomalous values based on outlier detection only on the residual part only.
+Further details can be found in the [Time Series Decomposition chapter](https://www.otexts.org/fpp/6).

 **Examples**